Sucerquia/ASE-PLUMED_tutorial/MD.md

 This simulation starts from the configuration of minimum energy, whose coordinates are imported from [`isomerLJ.xyz`](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files/isomer.xyz).
-As you can see in Figure 2, the system remains moving around that state; it does not jump to the other isomers.
-This means we do not obtain a complete sampling of possible configurations as mentioned before.
-Then, it is necessary  to use an enhanced sampling method as an alternative to observe transitions to other configurations.
+As you can see in Figure 2, the system remains around that state and it does not jump to the other isomers.
+This means that we do not obtain a complete sampling of the possible configurations of the system.
+It is therefore necessary  to use an enhanced sampling method.
 In this tutorial, we implement Well-Tempered Metadynamics.

  **NOTE**
-If you want to use a set up from a typical plumed file ([`plumedLJ.dat`](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files/plumedLJ.dat), for this example) to set up the plumed actions, you can replace the `setup` variable assignament in the previous code for
+If you want to use a set up from a typical plumed file ([`plumedLJ.dat`](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files/plumedLJ.dat), for this example) for the plumed actions, you can replace the `setup` variable assignament in the previous code by

 ```python
 setup = open("plumedLJ.dat", "r").read().splitlines()